 Change Every 10,000 Miles

 If your car's manufacturer recommends synthetic oil, or if you decide to make the switch, you could go as many as 10,000 miles or more between oil changes.
 Though synthetic oil is much more expensive than regular oil, it has more benefits.
-It performs better than regular oil (see Now That's Interesting, below) and is better for the environment.
+It performs better than regular oil (see sidebar below) and is better for the environment.

 What Those Dashboard Lights Mean